AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 * `tag E2050 Friends colleagues` If employee E2050 already has a "friends" tag (in any case variation), only "colleagues" will be added and a warning will show that "Friends" is a duplicate.

 Note:

 * Tags are case-insensitive.
 Adding Boardgames to a person who already has boardgames will be detected as a duplicate and ignored.
+* If the person list is filtered using the `view` command, employee IDs which are not in the current view will not be accepted.
+Consider using the `list` command to display all persons first.

 Warning:
 * If all tags you attempt to add are duplicates, the command will return a message indicating no new tags were added.